What is Virtualization Technology in Infrastructure Management:

 #2) Network Virtualization

 It is deployed in the infrastructure where there is a need to envision the servers situated far apart at various locations of the organization.
-Thus it facilitates to build up the VLAN networks and NAT etc.
+Thus it facilitates building up the VLAN networks and NAT etc.

 The below figure describes how we can visualize our set-up by adopting VMware scheme: